dafer45/TBTK/doc/Tutorials.md

 ======

 These tutorials assume that TBTK has already been installed as described in the [Installation instructions](@ref InstallationInstructions).
-The tutorials are written for physicisists that not necessarily are familiar with C++ and therefore introduces both TBTK as well as C++ in the first couple of tutorials.
+The tutorials are written for physicists that not necessarily are familiar with C++ and therefore introduces both TBTK as well as C++ in the first couple of tutorials.

 # Getting started
 - @subpage CreatingANewApplication